ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 BEFORE Corrected Vision AFTER Corrected Vision

-BRIDGE is that part of the frame front that connects the eyewires and holds the frame in place at the nose.
+BRIDGE: That part of the frame front that connects the eyewires and holds the frame in place at the nose.

-CATARACT is a clouding of the lens of the eye.
+CATARACT: A clouding of the lens of the eye.
 More in depth cataract data, here.

 Experience simulated eye diseases here.
 Cataract simulator.
 Detached retina simulator.
 Diabetic retinopathy simulator.
 Glaucoma simulator.
 Macular degeneration simulator.